Students follow the academic programme of the department in which they are enrolled, with the following modifications.

-Before the start of the academic year, the ELEA students follow a two-week compulsory ‘intensive course’ in the other discipline: lawyers in economics, with an emphasis on micro-economics, and economists in European law.
-Economists will also follow a 10 hrs. introduction to legal methodology, taught by Prof. Pierre Larouche and Prof. Laura Parret.
+Before the start of the academic year, EPPA students follow a two-week compulsory ‘introductory course’ in the other discipline: political scientists in economics, with an emphasis on micro-economics, and economists in European politics and law.

 During the first semester

-Joint course: Both law and economics students follow one joint compulsory course which provides them with the analytical tools required for European legal and economic analysis.
-This course, open only to ELEA students, is the course on "Law and Economics of Competition and Regulation" (30 h) taught by Prof. Tony Prosser and Prof. Phedon Nicolaides.
+Joint course: Both politics and economics students follow one joint compulsory course which provides them with the analytical tools required for the design and appraisal of policies.
+This course, open only to EPPA students, is Public Economics (20h) taught by Prof. HINDRIKS.
+The course provides a thorough grounding in the science and art of policy formulation, setting feasible and testable objectives, choosing appropriate policy instruments, assessing policy outcomes and procedures and adjustment of policy targets.

 During the second semester